signalive/microservice-kit/README.md

 console.log(microserviceKit.shutdownKit);
 ```

-As you can see above, you can access ShutdownKit singleton instance multiple ways.
+As you can see above, you can access ShutdownKit singleton instance in multiple ways.

 #### `ShutdownKit.prototype.addJob(job)`